AFM-analysis/nanite/docs/sec_fitting_guide.rst

 =============

-This is a summary of the methods used by nanite for fitting force-indentation data.
+This is a summary of the methods used by nanite for fitting force-distance data.
 Examples are given below.

 Preprocessors
 =============
-Prior to data analysis, force-indentation data has to be preprocessed.
+Prior to data analysis, a force-distance curve has to be preprocessed.
 One of the most important preprocessing steps is to perform a tip-sample separation which computes the correct tip position from the recorded piezo height and the cantilever deflection.
 Other preprocessing